SandeepGumaste/Chess-Knight-Possibilities/README.md

 - All possible moves will be indicated on the board with a blinking yellow border.
 - You can change the position of knight by directly clicking on the tile, if it is displayed as a possible move.

+## Run this app online

+Open [https://chess-knight.netlify.app/](https://chess-knight.netlify.app/) in a new browser tab.

-## Run this program using command line
+## Run this app using command line

 To run this program using command line, you'll have to create an alias.